sassoftware/sas-container-recipes/README.md

 <br><br>

 ## Quick Start
+Use the instructions on this page to quickly build and launch SAS Viya containers.
+For more extensive infomation about building and launching SAS Viya containers, see the [GitHub Project Wiki Page](https://github.com/sassoftware/sas-container-recipes/wiki)

 1. Locate your SAS Viya for Linux Software Order Email (SOE) and retrieve the `SAS_Viya_deployment_data.zip` file from it.
 Not sure if your organization